rackerlabs/support-how-to/content/cloud-images/creating-a-centos-65-image-for-the-rackspace-open-cloud.md

     This instruction assumes that the kickstart file handles the installation of the necessary XenServer, nova, or cloud-init agents in post-installation.
 Ensure that your kickstart file does the same.
-    Details about the agent installations are in the &ldquo;Tips and Warnings&rdquo; section.
+    Details about the agent installations are in the "Tips and Warnings" section.

         xe vm-param-set uuid=$VMUUID PV-args="console=hvc0 ks=$KICKFILE ksdevice=eth0 ip=dhcp noipv6"